Krischan-Klug/too-many-types/README.md

 ## 🧩 Modules

 Modules are separate npm packages under `packages/`.
-List their package names in the `MODULES` environment variable and the API will load them at startup.
+The API and web app automatically load any modules found there at startup.
 The `packages/example-module` workspace demonstrates a minimal Fastify plugin.

 ---